harshitverma-16/Blitz_gateway_Docs/docs/DeveloperAPI/public/SDK/Market Data SDK.md

 # Market Data SDK

-*Market Data SDK* allows to interact with the market data APIs to fetch real-time market information such as LTP (Last Traded Price), Option Chain, and Quotes.
-It also provides WebSocket WebSocket support for subscribing to and receiving live market data.
+The Market Data SDK provides seamless integration with the Blitz Gateway Market Data APIs, enabling developers to access real-time market information such as Last Traded Price (LTP), Option Chain, and Quotes.

+It offers robust WebSocket support for subscribing to and receiving live market updates, ensuring low-latency data delivery.

-The SDK supports authentication, fetching market data, subscribing to market feeds, and handling WebSocket connections.
+The SDK includes built-in functionality for secure authentication, market data retrieval, subscription management, and efficient handling of WebSocket connections, making it an ideal choice for building high-performance trading and analytics applications.

 ---